iskportal/grand-plan/README.md

 Unlike previous solutions to the problem of modern academia--which address a partial solutions, Open Knowledge Foundation recognizes the fact that academic infrastructure and knowledge is a distributed, interconnected phenomena.
 Therefore, one cannot truly decentralize knowledge without addressing the problem as a whole, which includes but is not restricted to knowledge validation, data standards, identity systems, economic incentives and technical infrastructures simultaneously.

-Th plan, weaves together cutting-edge technical solutions, with social innovations.
+The plan, weaves together cutting-edge technical solutions, with social innovations.
 While the first includes the libraries, platforms and software, the latter emphasizes on new forms of peer-review, educational monetization, reputation systems and knowledge as *free market*.
 It understands that sustainable change requires both technological capabilities and aligned human incentives.

 Rather than demanding immediate abandonment of existing systems, the plan provides a migration pathways and integration bridges that allow researchers and institutions to gradually transition while maintaining their current capabilities.
 This ensures such revolutionary change acceptable by the community, and achievable.